 There is something troubling I've observed as K-Dot's music begins to find a broader audience and pop culture acceptance: his music is being reduced to choruses that put together finely chosen words and turn them into catchy phrases.
 The skits, track order, and coherent narrative which was thoughtfully and intelligently put together, is now signified through liquor in swimming pools and bitches that kill one's vibe.

 Kendrick, isn't just the next great West Coast rapper, and not just a hip-hop artist who's music has a penchant for fitting the Top 40 format.
 He also is in the lauded tradition of Wright, Baldwin, and Obama, and less recognized aspects of Tupac, Biggie Smalls, and many others.

 And that he's been doing this way before "good Kid, m.A.A.D. city."

 “Hiiipower: the three i’s represent heart, honor and respect.
 That’s how we carry ourselves in the streets, and just in the world, period.
 Hiiipower, it basically is the simplest form of representing just being above all the madness..."

 Kendrick gives us an example of why we must listen closer.
 Not just for words, but for intellectual thought.
-Black men are capable.
-But they themselves, and us as a community, must begin the process of thinking and speaking like we believe it.
+Black men are capable of such.
+But they themselves, and us as a listening community, must begin the process of thinking and speaking like we believe it.
 And also behaving and acting in ways that develop what we have to say.

 Study.
 Learn.
 Think.
 Respect.
 Remain Thoughtful.
 And Share.
 Let's call that HiiiPower.